stephengold/Maud/README.md

  + a wrench icon to select a tool
  + a dialog-box icon to open a modal dialog box
  + a bone icon to select a bone
- + a pencil icon to immediately edit the map/model
+ + a pencil icon to immediately edit the loaded map or target model
  + and so forth.

 ![wrench icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/tool.png)